bahmutov/cypress-examples/docs/commands/assertions.md

 cy.contains('#data-attributes li', 'first')
   // "data" object converts names to camel case .should('have.data', 'testId', 'first')
-  // the assertion yields the value of the data attribute .should('equal', 'first')
+  // the assertion yields the original element .should('match', 'li')
+  .and('have.text', 'first')

 cy.contains('#data-attributes li', 'second')
   // first assertion confirms there is such "data-x" property .should('have.data', 'e2e')
-  // and yields the value that we assert in the next assertion .should('equal', 'second')
+  // and yields the jQuery object to the next assertion .should('have.text', 'second')

 // multiple "data-" properties need multiple commands cy.contains('#data-attributes li', 'third').should(